Derek Sivers explains how movements get started and take shape. What lessons can you learn from crazy dancing guys?

 Lessons from Peace Brigades International and how it can be applied to understanding and resisting repression in an Australian context.

-Watch this video presentation about beer strikes and the history of hotel / pub boycotts in Australia in the early 1900s.
+Watch this video presentation or read an article about beer strikes and the history of hotel / pub boycotts in Australia in the early 1900s.

 A video series from the Social Change Lab, University of Queensland explores how to use learnings from psychology to create social change.